-RoadMonkey's husband was a lifelong smoker and tried many times over a period of more than 40 years to stop smoking.
-This is his story.
+RoadMonkey's husband was a lifelong smoker and tried many times over more than 40 years to stop smoking.
+This is his story, now updated.

 Introduction And Summary